 - Avoid flying drones over structures, crowds, busy intersections, or high-tension power lines.

-- At all times, the Pilot in Command must maintain direct visual contact with the drone without assistance.
+- The Pilot in Command must always maintain direct visual contact with the drone without assistance.

-- Drones should not be flown higher than 400 feet above any physical terrain or body of water.
+- Drones should not be flown over 400 feet above any physical terrain or body of water.

 - Avoid flying drones close to planes or airports.
 Horizontal separation of at least 6 kilometers (3.7 miles) from any aerodrome is required.